av18or/Newgame/README.md

-Various sources of information for the understanding and implementation of JavaScript/CSS/HTML used in this project:
+Various web sources of information for the understanding and implementation of JavaScript/CSS/HTML used in this project:

 W3 schools: https://www.w3schools.com/